 Those eligible for the scholarship must identify their City Year affiliation in the designated space on the online application and request a verification letter from the City Year Alumni & Career Services Manager.
 In order to be considered for the scholarship, prior to March, applicants must have a fully complete admissions application and submit the verification letter.
 The scholarship will be awarded in April.
 For more information, please click here.

 The Glosserman Family Urban Education Scholarship provides partial tuition support for select M.S.Ed.
-Teacher Education Program students who aspire to serve as teachers in the Washington, D.C., metro area public schools.
+Urban Teaching Apprenticeship Program students who aspire to serve as teachers in the Washington, D.C., metro area public schools.
 Applicants who are interested in and dedicated to service in the Washington, D.C., metro area public school system should indicate this in their statements of purpose on the online applications.
 There is no separate application for the Glosserman Family Urban Education Scholarship.

 Click here for information about Outside Scholarship Resources